coderefinery/manuals/instructor-intro.md

 {doc}`co-instructors` for an intro for starting co-instructors.
 ```

+## What's it like as an instructor?

+We teach online, livestream, and with *co-teaching*.
+That means the
+lesson is a conversation between two instructors, instead of one
+person alone and many students.
+It's especially easy to get started
+this way: co teach with someone experienced!

+You can see a demo of what livestream co-teaching is like here:
+https://youtu.be/WjmttAniZX8?t=3 (15 min, many different scenes)

 ## How do you get started?

 That's what this page is about (well, and the [instructor